The $38 Trillion Opportunity: Why Institutional Capital Is Flooding Into Longevity

 Senolytics: The $25 Billion Near-Term Opportunity

 Among the most compelling opportunities for investing in cellular senescence clearance companies are senolytics—small molecules or biologics designed to selectively target and clear senescent cells.
-These cells:
+These cells accumulate with age in virtually all tissues, drive chronic inflammation (inflammaging), secrete harmful factors (SASP - senescence-associated secretory phenotype), and contribute to tissue dysfunction and age-related disease.

-The senolytics investment thesis is supported by robust preclinical data showing that clearing senescent cells improves tissue function and extends lifespan in animal models, with human clinical trials now underway across multiple indications including:
+The senolytics investment thesis is supported by robust preclinical data showing that clearing senescent cells improves tissue function and extends lifespan in animal models.
+Early human trials and translational studies suggest improvements in tissue function across select indications.
+However, human work remains early and indication-specific, with most programs still proving safety, dosing, and signal strength before durable clinical benefit can be claimed.

-Market projections estimate the senolytic drug market will exceed $25 billion by 2030, establishing it as a concrete, measurable investment target.
+Current clinical focus areas include idiopathic pulmonary fibrosis, osteoarthritis, diabetic kidney disease, and neurodegenerative conditions.
+Market projections estimate the senolytic drug market will reach $25 billion by 2030, establishing it as a concrete, measurable investment target.
 AI techniques are being leveraged to discover novel senolytic compounds in preclinical models, accelerating pipeline development and creating opportunities at the intersection of senolytics investment thesis and AI drug discovery longevity strategies.

 Cellular Reprogramming: The Frontier Science Premium